 At Percent, we pride ourselves on our transparency and providing investors complete visibility of the deals on our platform.
 This is why we developed our thorough due diligence process.
 An underwriter, whether Percent or otherwise, assesses the risks and stability of each prospective borrower partner that comes through our pipeline to offer investors scrutinized and transparent investments.

 Before a borrower launches their first note on Percent, underwriters perform due diligence by assessing the company as well as their asset portfolios, if any.
 This team focuses on numerous factors, datapoints, documents, and other sources to primarily assess two broad types of risk: counterparty risks and asset performance risks.

 Counterparty risk is the risk posed by shortcomings on the part of a transaction party, typically due to a financial, technological, operational, or other failure.
 Asset performance risk deals with all underlying assets contributing to the repayment of an obligation and the risk they do not perform as expected, on either an individual or portfolio basis.

 Understanding Percent’s Due Diligence

-To aid in the understanding of our due diligence process, we can use a hypothetical originator as an example.
+To aid in the understanding of our due diligence process, we will use a hypothetical originator as an example.
 Suppose a firm called ProLoan is a specialty finance lender specializing in extending loans to small contractors, freelancers, and other independent workers in the United States.
-Also imagine this company were to apply to be an originator on the Percent platform.
+Imagine this company were to apply to be an originator on the Percent platform.
 As an underwriter, Percent would assess the capacity of ProLoan and its portfolio of assets to support a note sold to investors.

-As part of this process, Percent would require certain materials.
+As part of this process, Percent requires certain materials.
 Most of these are general and would apply to virtually any specialty finance lender, regardless of its lifecycle stage, asset class, geography, and so on.
-Below are some of the principal inputs used in Percent’s due diligence process.
+Some of the principal inputs used in Percent’s due diligence process include:

 - Corporate Structure